ShaheenPerveen/speech-emotion-recognition-iemocap/README.md

 ## Introduction

 In this project, I have tried to recognize emotions from audio signals of IEMOCAP dataset.
 The audio files are in english language.
 IEMOCAP is an acted, multimodal and multispeaker database, recently collected at SAIL lab at USC.
 It contains 12 hours of audiovisual information.
 Different windows of audio sessions has been tagged with one of the eight emotions(frustrated, angry, happiness, sadness, excited, surprised, disgusted and neutral).
 Details of dataset can be found [here](https://sail.usc.edu/iemocap/).
-In the approach, I have only utilized the audio part of the data
+In this approach, I have only utilized the audio part of the data

 ## Requirements
 1. Pytorch